treyturley/sk-scorecard-react/README.md

 # Project Info

-The goal of this project is to create a scorecard that can be used when playing the card game Skull King.
-This scorecard will automate some of the score keeping so that it is easier to keep track of each players score.
+The goal of this project is to create a scorecard that can be used while playing the card game Skull King.
+The scorecard will automate some of the score keeping so that it is easier to keep track of each players score while also prividing real-time score info to all players.

+The scorecard is hosted at https://treyturley.com/skullking-scorecard

+## How to play
+One player acts as the scorekeeper and after bidding takes place they enter each player's bid.
+The round is then played and at the end the scorekeeper enters the tricks taken and bonus points for each player.
+The rest of the players can also use the app to see their opponent's bid for the current round along with overall and round-by-round scores.

 # Getting Started with Create React App